 According to the World Health Organization (WHO), in 2017 alone, 844 million people in the world still lacked access to a clean water source.
 Using a water filter is not affordable for many people, making them susceptible to water borne diseases like diarrhea.
 The Xyla water filter is based on xylem tissue technology which filters up to 4500 liters of water per year for just ten dollars.
 Tested and prototyped at MIT, it’s able to filter 99.9% of bacteria and protozoa.

 When asked what inspired Ali Mannan Tirmizi, one of the co-founders to start Xyla Water, he said “It is appalling how we have advanced to such great extents in entertainment and leisure technologies but a basic necessity such as water is still a far fetched dream for many in underdeveloped regions of the world.
 I want to make safe drinking water a reality for everyone, without regard for race, religion or region.
 Xyla Water is a part of that vision where people don’t die and suffer due to water borne diseases.”

 The team has come a long way since 2017 and is excited for what 2018 holds for Xyla Water.
 Diane Delava, one of the co-founders on what the future holds for Xyla Water, “Xyla Water has a promising future considering the diversity of the team and the energy we all have in common to make the world a better place.
 We’re looking forward to this year with the crowdfunding and the pilot project to bring our project a step forward to reaching the lives of thousands and improving them to the better.”

-The team has just launched the Xyla Water crowdfunding campaign for their pilot project in Pakistan; you can support their campaign by clicking here.
+The team has just launched the Xyla Water crowdfunding campaign for their pilot project in Pakistan.
 To keep yourself updated on their progress, follow them on Facebook, Instagram, Twitter and subscribe to their newsletter by clicking here.